Air Conditioning Preventive Maintenance | HVAC Spring Cleaning - Do You Benefit from Maintenance Agreements?

 Air Conditioning Preventive Maintenance - Video

 The following video demonstrates how to clean a condenser coil.
 High Performance HVAC Systems does not recommend doing this yourself.
-It is always best to hire an HVAC Professional to perform these task as they are trained professionals and will accomplish the job with efficiency and possibly find other potential problems that can be found on basic maintenance checks.
+It is always best to hire an HVAC Professional to perform these task as they are trained professionals.
+They will accomplish the job with efficiency.
+Additionally, they will possibly find other potential problems that can be found on basic maintenance checks.
 Always call an HVAC professional to take care of your systems.
 If you decide to do this yourself read the disclaimer section of our website.

 Air Conditioning Preventive Maintenance